SystemsApproach/ops/intro.rst

 machines), but in that case, the VMs can be viewed as part of the underlying infrastructure (rather than a service that is offered to users).
-Another way of saying this is that this book focuses on how to operationalize a Platform-as-as-Service (PaaS) rather than a Infrastructure-as-a-Service (IaaS), although later chapters will describe how to introduce VMs as an optional way to provision the underlying infrastructure for that PaaS.
+Another way of saying this is that this book focuses on how to operationalize a Platform-as-a-Service (PaaS) rather than an Infrastructure-as-a-Service (IaaS), although later chapters will describe how to introduce VMs as an optional way to provision the underlying infrastructure for that PaaS.